notsag-dev/hacking-tools-for-web-developers/README.md

 c:\windows\system32\inetsrv>
 ```

 And that's it!
-We got a meterpreter session that can remote control the victim including accessing a regular shell on it.
-A next step would be to gain root access to this computer, but that will be for the next one :)
+We got a meterpreter session that remotely controls the victim including accessing a regular shell.
+A next step would be to gain root access to this computer, but I will leave that one for the next time :)

 ## Summary
 On this post we went through a pretty standard security assessment that is really easy to execute by any web engineer.
 What we did: